daevlin/Zero2Auto_homework/README.md

 rol cl,4
 xor cl,1F
 ```
-Which is the filename, of the payload (in the PNG file) that will be written to disk
+Which is the filename, of the payload (the PNG file) that will be written to disk

 Once the .png file is downloaded it will once again call the CRC32 API hashing function and resolve: